damilolah/Introduction-to-Machine-Learning/chapter2.md

 You will create a linear model called `reg_model` by plugging in the training set into the `lm()` function.

+This model is simply a line.
+Regression modelling is used to find equations(lines) that fit data.

+The equation is of the form:

+y = a + bx + ei

+y is what we want to predict and x includes all the predictors required to form the model above.

+a and b are coefficients determined by the `lm()` function we’ll use shortly. ei stands for error as a result of the factors we did not consider.
+The best model is one that minimizes ei the most.

+Regression model is easy to implement but it often produces low performance models.
+This method is useful when the variable involved can be modelled in a linear way.

+For example, increase in age leads to increase in weight, or increase in age leads to decrease in the number of hairs on head.
+This cannot be used in showing increase in library visitor per day of the week.
+This is usually non-linear.

 *** =instructions
 - Plot `emp_data` with earnings on the x-axis and s_rating on the y-axis